Elexy101/Aleo-Voice-Mail/README.md

   `msg`: The actual message (or voice note) sent by the sender (User A).

   `hash_msg`: A hashed version of the message for additional privacy.

-2. CoBind: This record stores a combined hash of the sender's and receiver's addresses.
-It ensures that the message is bound specifically to these two users, making sure no other users can intercept or view the message.

 - Mapping:
   `voice_input`: A mapping that stores the hash of the message for each receiver.
 This ensures that every user has a unique entry for the message they receive.